textpattern/textpattern-default-theme/README.md

 ### Installing dependencies

 After you have the base dependencies taken care of, you can install the project's dependencies.
-Navigate to the project's directory, and run the dependency managers:
+Navigate to the project's directory, and run the dependency manager:

 ```ShellSession
 $ cd textpattern-default-theme